FLAMEGPU/FLAMEGPU2/README.md

 ### Building FLAME GPU 2

 FLAME GPU 2 uses [CMake](https://cmake.org/), as a cross-platform process, for configuring and generating build directives, e.g. `Makefile` or `.vcxproj`.
+This is used to build the FLAMEGPU2 library, examples, tests and documentation.

 #### Linux